Rasmussen Poll Of Trump Approval Rating Today Is Heavily Contradicted

 The most recent Daily Presidential Tracking Poll by Rasmussen Report has approval for the president sharply divided at 50 percent approve, and 50 percent disapproval.
 This report was promptly reported on by the Drudge Report, which Donald Trump retweeted.
 Donald Trump then tweeted the Rasmussen poll of his approval rating again today.

-The Rasmussen Report poll gave Trump approval rating at 50 percent, and a 30 percent approval rating for people that strongly approve of Trump.
+The Rasmussen Report poll showed Trump’s approval rating at 50 percent and a 30 percent approval rating for people that strongly approve of Trump.
 The same poll showed that 39 percent strongly disapproved.
 The numbers are much different than what other polls on Trump’s approval rating showed in the same timeframe.

 CNN reports that the most recent Gallup poll has Donald Trump at 41 percent approval and 53 percent disapproval.
 A Marist poll has Trump’s approval rating today at 39 percent approval and 49 percent disapproval.

-Pew Research Center also reports that Trump’s approval rating is 39 percent, and has not changed much since February.
-Pew Research Center notes that less than half of voters they polled at 46 percent are somewhat confident in Trump’s ability to work with Congress.
+The Pew Research Center also reports that Trump’s approval rating is 39 percent and has not changed much since February.
+The Pew Research Center notes that less than half of voters they polled at 46 percent are somewhat confident in Trump’s ability to work with Congress.
 That number is down from 60 percent in December that expressed confidence in his projected ability to work with Congress.

 But Donald Trump has used the Rasmussen poll released this week to give himself a thumbs up on job performance.
-CNN conducted an analysis on the nature of the Rasmussen report, to determine how the numbers were reached.
+CNN conducted an analysis on the nature of the Rasmussen report to determine how the numbers were reached.
 CNN reports that there are “a few reasons to be skeptical” about Trump’s Rasmussen poll.

-First, Rasmussen polls survey “likely” voters, but Rasmussen is reluctant to say how they determine how they arrive at who “likely voters” are.
+First, Rasmussen polls survey “likely” voters, but Rasmussen is reluctant to say how they arrive at who “likely voters” are.
 Also, Rasmussen conducts automated voice polling as opposed to a live person talking to respondents on the phone.
 This eliminates the ability to call cell phones of likely voters, as automated polls are banned for cell phones.

 CNN notes that Rasmussen also will not disclose how they determine who they call.
 Most pollsters use a method called random digit dialing, where homes of voters are called randomly, while other pollsters will conduct their polls from a privately maintained voter file.
 It is unclear which of these methods Rasmussen uses, and Rasmussen will not disclose their methodology.